 The AIX operating system documentation can be accessed through this library service.
 Additionally, you can register locally written HTML documents into the library so that you can go to a single library GUI to access a wide range of documents.
-You can have a unified presentation of documents to users; that is they will only need to use one library application to find any HTML documentation that is stored on the system.
+You can have a unified presentation of documents to users, so they will only need to use one library application to find any HTML documentation that is stored on the system.

-For example, as well as AIX documentation, other documents could include online documentation for customer applications and also company policies and procedures.
-The library services can be made available locally, or through use of a Web server, and the documents can be used remotely by AIX or any other appropriately configured network computer clients.
+For example, in addition to AIX documentation, other documents could include online documentation for customer applications and also company policies and procedures.
+The library services can be made available locally, or through use of a Web server, and the documents can be used remotely by and intranet capable client (AIX or PC).